State Highway 18 (New Zealand)

 State Highway 18 (SH 18), also known as the Upper Harbour Motorway, is a state highway that runs between the Auckland Northern Motorway (SH 1) on the North Shore and the Northwestern Motorway (SH 16) in West Auckland, New Zealand.
 SH 18 forms the northern part of the Western Ring Route, which continues from Waitakere south-east to Manukau.

 Route

-SH 18 begins at the Auckland Northern Motorway and runs southwest as a dual carriageway road, and is coextensive with the Upper Harbour Highway, which after two kilometres becomes a motorway at the Albany Highway interchange.
+SH 18 begins at the Auckland Northern Motorway and runs southwest towards the Albany Highway interchange, and is coextensive with the Upper Harbour Highway.
 This four-lane section of motorway opened in December 2007, and bypassed the single carriageway Upper Harbour Drive.
 The motorway heads south-west, crossing the upper reaches of the Waitematā Harbour over the Upper Harbour Bridge.
 At Squadron Drive, the highway extends onto a new section of motorway, which opened in August 2011, bypassing Hobsonville Road.
 This road cuts across in a southwestern direction across farmland to Westgate, where it turns southward and merges with the Northwestern Motorway southbound.

+In 2023, the Northern Corridor Improvements project upgraded the Upper Harbour Highway section east of Albany Highway to motorway standard, as far as an incomplete interchange with the realigned Paul Matthews Road.
+Two two-lane ramps connect northbound and westbound traffic to the SH 1 Northern Motorway.
+However this interchange is also incomplete.
+Traffic from SH 18 wanting to head south on SH 1, or northbound traffic on SH 1 wanting to head west on SH 18, must use the remaining section of Upper Harbour Highway (renamed to Constellation Drive) between SH 1 and the Paul Matthews Road interchange.